 - Total paid for day care provider and the day care provider’s Social Security number or business Employer identification number

-VITA tax preparation is open to the public on a walk in basis in Memorial Hall Room 250 on Wednesdays and Thursdays, beginning on February 3, 2016, and ending on April 14, 2016.
+VITA tax preparation is open to the public on a walk in basis in Memorial Hall Room 250:

-Please note that there will be no tax preparation service during the week of March 14, 2016 due to spring break.
+Please note there will be no tax preparation service during the week of March 13, 2017 due to spring break.